trindadedev13/TheCatApi/README.md

 # TheCatApi
  - Simple Cats List.

+## Download
+  You can Download the Apk at [Releases Page](https://github.com/trindadedev13/TheCatApi/releases).

 ## How to use
  - Open app, With Internet.
  - Wait cats load...
  - See cats and click.

 ## Features
  - Cat Full Info Screen